flutter/website/src/docs/release/breaking-changes/hero-controller-scope.md

 ## Description of change

-If the code starts throwing assertion error after this change, it means the code has already broken even before this change.
+If the code starts throwing assertion error after this change, it means the code has already been broken even before this change.
 This change only surfaced the problem.

 ## Migration guide

-An example application that will start to throw exceptions.
+An example application that starts to throw exceptions.

 ```dart
 import 'package:flutter/material.dart';